minhlong149/docker-todo/README.md

 ### Ubuntu images

-- Run an Ubuntu container with the command `docker run -it ubuntu`.
+- Run an Ubuntu container with the command `docker run -it ubuntu bash`.
 The `-it` flag is used to make the container interactive, so that you can use the terminal inside the container.
 After the options, we defined that image to run is `ubuntu`.
 Then we have the command `bash` to be executed inside the container when we start it.

 - To list all the containers that *have been run*, run `docker ps -a`.
 You can start a stopped container with `docker start <CONTAINER-ID-OR-CONTAINER-NAME>`.
 To stop a running container, run `docker stop <CONTAINER-ID-OR-CONTAINER-NAME>` or `docker kill <CONTAINER-ID-OR-CONTAINER-NAME>`.